5 Steps to Clean a Garbage Disposal and Make it Smell Great

 5. Freshen with Lemon Power

-The finishing touch when you clean a garbage disposal is giving it a fresh, pleasant smell.
+The finishing touch when you clean your garbage disposal is giving it a fresh, pleasant smell.
 Turn on the disposer and feed some small pieces of citrus peels through it after it’s running.
 You can use a lemon or lime or even an orange or grapefruit.

 You also can use three or four thin slices (about 1/8-inch) of citrus fruit with rind attached.
 Large pieces can cause be too much to grind and can cause food waste to start sticking to the grind ring again – not what you want.

-Still Need More Cleaning?
+Still, Need More Cleaning?

 It’s OK to also rinse a little bleach down your kitchen drain.
 Bleach is very effective at killing germs, removing bacteria and freshening up your drain.
 Don’t use too much because it can harden any grease that may be down there.